nembdev/nembdev.github.io/_posts/2022-07-18-Terraform-Docker-Tut.md

 # Docker Tutorial + More
-The interactive Docker tutorial was prety was cool.
+The interactive Docker tutorial was pretty was cool.

 After watching Terraform's intro to Terraform video, the code was easy to follow.